davidmarshall15/nc_pg_news_filter/README.md

 # nc_pg_news_filter
 Filter news items in nextcloud when data is stored in postgres

-This is a quick solution until (if) filtering becomes available in the nextcloud news app It is intended for home use, although DBA's may also want to make use of this.
+This is a quick solution until (if) filtering becomes available in the nextcloud news app.

+It is intended for home use, although DBA's may also want to make use of this.

 Installation